AdobeDocs/workfront.en/help/quicksilver/maestro/create-a-taxonomy.md

 # Create a taxonomy

-Taxonomies are a specific type of reusable objects that captures attributes about a record type in Adobe Workfront Maestro.
+Taxonomies are a type of reusable record types that captures attributes about operational record types in Adobe Workfront Maestro.

-For example, Campaign can be a record type.
+For example, Campaign can be an operational record type.
 The following are taxonomies which capture attributes about the Campaign record type: Region, Address, Audience, Country.

 ## Access requirements